0kaa/rounded-table/README.md

-# RFID Backend Application
+# RFID Backend Application Using JSON Storage

 This application is a Node.js-based backend service for managing RFID entries and associated video uploads.
-It uses Sequelize as an ORM to interact with the database, Multer for handling file uploads, and UUIDs to uniquely identify each RFID entry and its corresponding video file.
+It uses JSON files (`data.json`) for data persistence instead of a traditional database, Multer for handling file uploads, and UUIDs for unique identification.

 ## Features